stoutput/Gzip-Extraction-Utility/README.md

 # Gzip-Extraction-Utility
-Extraction tool to extract all .gz files of name file*.gz in specified folders
+Multiprocessed extraction tool to extract all .gz files of name file*.gz in specified folders

 ## Usage
 Folder paths are relative to the current working directory.
 First `cd` to a parent folder of the folders you would like to operate on, then execute the following command: